Mush-iii/RUNEAutoCracker/README.md

 # RUNEAutoCracker

-A tool that automatically removes Steam DRM from games using RUNE steam emulator https://cs.rin.ru/forum/viewtopic.php?f=20&t=159883
+A one-click Windows tool that automates Steam DRM removal using the RUNE Steam emulator — select a game folder, and it handles the rest.

----
+https://cs.rin.ru/forum/viewtopic.php?f=20&t=159883

 ## Features

-- **Three types of RUNE steam emulators**
-  - **Regular** — Replaces Steam API DLLs with the Rune emulator
-  - **Steakclient** — Uses `steakclient64.dll` + `winmm.dll` loader (64-bit games only)
-  - **Steamclient** — Automatically patches the SHELL32.dll import string in the original Steam API DLL and deploys steamclient loader files
+- 🖱️ Drag & drop the game folder (or browse for it)
+- 🔍 Automatic game search: name or AppID → Steam Store lookup, with web-scrape and DuckDuckGo fallbacks
+- 🎮 Three emulator profiles: **Regular**, **Steakclient**, **Steamclient**
-- **SteamStub DRM Removal** — Strips SteamStub DRM via Steamless or a standalone SteamStub patcher (`winmm.dll`)
+- 🧹 SteamStub DRM removal via Steamless or a standalone patcher
-- **Automatic Steam Search** — Enter a game name or AppID; the tool queries the Steam Store API, falls back to web scraping (BeautifulSoup) and DuckDuckGo search
-- **DLC Unlocking** — Fetches the full DLC list from Steam and writes it into the emulator config
+- 📦 DLC auto-unlock: pulls the full DLC list straight from Steam
-- **Steam Interface Extraction** — Automatically generates interfaces from the original `steam_api.dll` / `steam_api64.dll`
+- 🧩 Steam interface auto-extraction from the original `steam_api(64).dll`
-- **Crack-Only Mode** — Generates a standalone `Crack.Only.zip` without modifying the game folder
+- 🗃️ Crack-Only mode: builds a standalone `Crack.Only.zip` without touching the game folder
-- **Emulator Auto-Updates** — Checks a GitHub release manifest for newer emulator components and downloads them with SHA-256 verification
+- ⬆️ Emulator auto-updates with SHA-256 verification
-- **Drag & Drop** — Drop a game folder onto the window to select it
-- **Configurable** — Backup suffix, default profile, DRM method, crack output mode, and update behavior are all saved to `settings.ini`
+- ⚙️ Configurable via Settings dialog — saved to `settings.ini`

 ## Screenshots